aaditya-prog/aaditya-prog/README.md

 #### About me:

-- 🌱 I’m currently working to design, develop and market software applications.
+- 🌱 I’m currently working to design, develop and market software applications through my agency, https://growitagency.com/.
 - 👨‍🏫 I currently serve as an Adjunct Professor at MIT Nepal.
-- 🥅 2025 Goals: Go with the flow.
+- 🥅 2026 Goals: Go with the flow.
 - ⚡ Fun fact: I love to make graphic/designs.